What Is Accreditation? Why Do We Keep Hearing About It?

 Mostly because there are way too many diverse institutions with varying missions for one entity to oversee.
 The US Department of Education (ED) oversees the entire country’s educational system (elementary, secondary, postsecondary, and higher education).
 If they had to review each IHE’s processes, curricula, and governance, they would have to employ tens of thousands of people.
 Having accrediting agencies review IHEs also means:

-Why are we hearing so much about this lately?
+Why are we hearing so much about accreditation lately?

 The higher ed accreditation system in the US has gone largely unchanged since 1965.
 Last month, however, Florida’s governor filed a lawsuit focused on accreditation against the US Department of Education (ED).
 Why accreditation?
 Why now?
 I’m so glad you asked.